AdevLog/OpenCV-on-Android-Basics/README.md

-# Applying OpenCV for Real-Time Edge Detection on Android [**English**](README.md) | [**繁體中文**](README_zh-TW.md)
+# Real-Time Edge Detection on Android Using OpenCV [**English**](README.md) | [**繁體中文**](README_zh-TW.md)

-This project shows how to use the camera on Android for real-time edge detection with the OpenCV 4.12 SDK.
-It features a clean and simple design, making it a great starting point for learning OpenCV integration on Android.
+This project demonstrates real-time edge detection on Android using the camera and OpenCV 4.12 SDK.
+The app has a clean, minimal design, making it an ideal starting point for learning how to integrate OpenCV into Android applications.

 ## Features
-*   Real-time Edge Detection: Live camera frames are processed using the Canny algorithm.
+* Real-time Edge Detection: Processes live camera frames using the Canny algorithm.
-*   Full-Screen Display: Simple and clean layout showing only the camera view.
+* Full-Screen Display: Displays only the camera view in a minimal layout.
-*   Auto-Rotation: The screen automatically rotates based on device orientation (fullSensor).
+* Auto-Rotation: Automatically rotates the screen based on device orientation (fullSensor).
-*   Modular Image Processing: Image algorithms are organized for easy extension.
+* Modular Image Processing: Organizes image algorithms for easy extension.
-*   Ultra-Simple Design: Code and structure are kept as minimal and clean as possible.
+* Ultra-Simple Design: Maintains a minimal and clear project structure and code.

 ## App Screenshots
 <table>